KWOK

 - 🔵 Supported and test by manually

-- 🟣 Supported but not test yet (need help to verify)
+- 🟣 Supported but not fully tested

-- 🔴 Unsupported and will not work
+- 🔴 Unsupported yet

 Community #